‘Banana republic’: BBC boss position untenable, says opposition

 Mr Sharp admitted that he set up a meeting between Mr Johnson and Mr Blyth but denied giving any financial advice.
 A spokesperson for Mr Sharp said he “regrets” not telling MPs about his involvement with Mr Blyth “and apologises”.

-The DCMS said there was an “unresolved issue” as to why Simon Case, the cabinet secretary, believed Mr Sharp had been giving financial advice to Mr Johnson, despite Mr Sharp’s denial that it amounted to advice.
+The DCMS said there was an “unresolved issue” as to why Simon Case, the cabinet secretary, believed Mr Sharp had given financial advice to Mr Johnson, despite Mr Sharp’s denial that it amounted to advice.
 They called on the Cabinet Office to “clear up the confusion”.

 Former culture minister Lord Vaizey said Mr Sharp’s actions were not a “hanging offence”.
 The Tory peer told BBC Radio 4’s Broadcasting House: “You can acknowledge it is a blunder without saying it is hanging offence.”

-On whether Mr Sharp’s position was untenable, Mr Mitchell said: “We shouldn’t rush to judgment on that we should allow this process to conclude.
+On whether Mr Sharp’s position was untenable, Mr Mitchell said: “We shouldn’t rush to judgement on that, we should allow this process to conclude.
 And then in the end, it will be a matter for the BBC, of which he is the chairman, to make a final decision.”

 Deputy Liberal Democrat leader Daisy Cooper said Mr Johnson “must now also face the music and answer questions from an independent inquiry” – calling on Mr Sunak to ask his ethics adviser to look into the matter.